senior-devs-doom/python-desktop-game/README.md

 red - shoots a gatling gun spread at player

-  octopus - mage
+  Octopus - mage

-white - shoots 3 bullets that zigzag
+white - shoots few bullets that zigzag

 green - shoots unaimed all around it at once

-yellow - shoots a circle of bullets
+yellow - shoots hopping bullets(it was supposed to be circle but midway into implementing it looked cooler so I left it)

-red - after a second of tracking shoots laser
+red - after a second of tracking shoots blocking wall

-Reds are three in a hundread
+Reds chances of appearing are 3 in a hundred, kill em fast